mohaimenhasan/JDBC-Database-Design/README.md

 Database calls using embedded SQL inside Java along with GUI

-Refere to the assignment handout for db design details.
+Refer to the assignment handout for db design details.
-## PLEASE NOTE: Please refain from copying anything over as that would be an act of plaigarism
+#### PLEASE NOTE: Please refain from copying anything over as that would be an act of plagiarism